johnfoderaro/markdown-api/readme.md

 #### `/filesystem/rename/`

-HTTP PUT request that returns the updated file system tree upon successful updating of an existing node.
+HTTP PATCH request that returns the updated file system tree upon successful renaming of an existing node.
 The request format is JSON and must contain the following in the body of the request:

 - name
 - parent